erikssource/jdbidemo/article/springbootandjdbi.md

 **Deleting Orders**

 The last two methods are for deleting orders.
-These are simple passthroughs to the DAO which in turn makes procedure calls to the database.
+These are simple pass-throughs to the DAO which in turn makes procedure calls to the database.

 ```java
 @Override
 public void delete(UUID orderId) {
   orderDao.deleteOrder(orderId);